Cyclospora (updated July 2023)

 Cyclospora season starts each year in late May, peaks in June and July and finishes almost completely by August with a rare case occurring at any time of the year.
 It is a protozoan parasite that infects the upper small intestine causing profound fatigue, loss of appetite, and diarrhea.
 Initially, the diarrhea is fairly acute for 2-3 days and may be accompanied by fever, nausea or vomiting.
 The disease then has a waxing and waning course with some good days interspersed with days of anorexia, fatigue and diarrhea.
 Untreated, the infection can last from two to twelve weeks.
 Some people never get diarrhea and just have profound fatigue and loss of appetite.
 Children get this infection too and the symptoms are very similar to symptoms in adults.

-We see about 20-25 cases of Cyclospora each year at CIWEC.
-The risk is highest among new foreign residents: in a study of 77 new foreign residents (living in Nepal for less than one year at time of enrollment), 32% developed Cyclospora during the first season that they were exposed.
+We used to see about 20-25 cases of Cyclospora each year at CIWEC but cases have been declining lately.
+Risk is highest among new foreign residents.
 There does seem to be some immunity to Cyclospora infections since long- term expatriates get the disease infrequently.
 However, some individuals have had the disease in more than one season and 1-2 persons have acquired it twice in the same season.
-Nepalis get this disease too but most often remains unrecognized.
-Cyclospora continues to make its appearance in the Western world through imported produce.
+Nepalis get this disease too but most often remain unrecognized.

 In 1995, research conducted at CIWEC Clinic confirmed that the antibiotic trimethoprim-sulfamethoxazole (also known as Bactrim or Septra) was effective at curing this disease.
 An effective alternative to this treatment has not been found although we continue to search for new therapy for Sulfa-allergic individuals.
 Here are some tips to help avoid Cyclospora: